venkatcode7/assinment/README.md

 ## Deployment

-The service is deployed at: [Your Deployment URL]
+The service is deployed at: localserver

 ## Technologies Used